 For the purposes of the rest of this article, I will be focusing on income protection insurance as it is the most popular and comprehensive type of sick pay cover and is the best option for most people.
 Below we explain how sick pay insurance works in 5 easy steps:

 When deciding on how much sick pay insurance to get you should first decide on how much you are willing to pay and so it is important to set a realistic budget.
 Try and find a good balance, don't set a budget that is too low because it is unlikely that any policy will truly suit your needs and similarly don't assume that you will need to pay for a policy that costs hundreds of pounds a month.
 The trick is to find a sick pay policy that is both comprehensive and good value and we explain how to do that as you read through this article.

 Step 2 - Decide how long you could survive without any pay

 When choosing the right sick pay insurance you will need to set a deferred period, this is essentially the period you need to be ill for before the policy starts paying out.
-Make sure you check to see if you are entitled to any sick pay from work.
+Make sure you check to see if you are entitled to any sick pay from your employer.
 If you are entitled to sick pay, make sure you choose a deferred period that matches, so that the sick pay policy starts paying out when work stops paying you.